dell/PyU4V/docs/source/configuration.rst

 .. note::
     PyU4V log functionality is run on top of Python's great inbuilt logger.
-If you require in depth descriptions of the PyU4V logger configuration options, the logger sections, or input arguements for the handlers, please see the official Python Logger documentation here_.
+If you require in depth descriptions of the PyU4V logger configuration options, the logger sections, or input arguments for the handlers, please see the official Python Logger documentation here_.

 ..
 URL LINKS